jameysharp/live-long-and-prospero/README.md

 | 0x12581 | no  | yes | yes | none |

 - The memoized versions all have more code than any of the unmemoized versions, because they need to store intermediate results to memory.
+Memoization costs about 20-25% more code than the otherwise identical non-memoized version.
 - Load sinking produces smaller code than not sinking loads, but loading into a register when one is free and otherwise sinking loads is even better in terms of code size.